maguirre1/maguirre1.github.io/_teaching/2020-fall-BIOMEDIN214.md

 location: "Stanford, CA"
 ---

 I was a course grader for BIOMEDIN 214: Representations and Algorithms for Computational Molecular Biology, with Professor Russ Altman.
-I held graded coursework and coordinated course logistics and feedback with the teaching staff.
+I graded assignments and coordinated course logistics and feedback with the teaching team.
 This course is part of the core curriculum in [Biomedical Informatics](https://med.stanford.edu/bmi.html) at Stanford.
 I was on course staff in Fall 2020 and Fall 2021.

 A description of the course is below.
 NB: the course was cross-listed in the departments of Bioengineering (BIOE214), Computer Science (CS274), and Genetics (GENE214).